Ephreaym/Bot-Script/README.md

 ## Server commands

-You can change settings in game through chat (altering the settings in the code directly is not advised).
+You can change settings on demand in game through chat.
+Another possibility is editing the Bot Script files before launching the map, although this is not adviced.

-Some basic server settings:
-server spawn red/blue war/con/wiz
+### General Server Options
+- server hard bots
+- server normal bots
+- server easy bots

-server hardcore/hard/normal/easy/beginner bots
+- server beginner bots

-## Expanding on the project

-- Play the solo campaign with improved AI, enhanced spells and abilities for NPC's.
-- Enable female bots.